Julien-Cohen/CoqTLTactics/README.md

 ./compile.sh
 ```
 ## Usage
 * Run `./compile.sh` to build all the proofs.
-It takes less than a minute on a machine with 4 cores.
+It takes less than a minute on a machine with 4 cores, less than 3 minutes in a vritual machine with 1 core.
 The build include :
   * Definitions for the transformation language and the transformation engine (former contribution).
   * Proofs of some properties of the transformation engine (former contribution).
   * Proofs and tactics for user support (this contribution).